BrunaLab/HeliconiaDemography/README.md

 computer.
 Without individual-level random effects the pipeline should run relatively quickly (&lt; 1hr, I think).

+**Using HPC**: Also, you may need to install packages on the remote HPC if using `tar_make_clustermq()` with the SSH option.
+Unfortunately, I’m not sure if there is an easy way to do this using `renv`.
+You should, however, make sure the same versions of the packages are installed locally and on the HPC, especially `gratia` which I’m using a development version of that has important bugs fixed, but not new bugs introduced.

 ## Additional Dependencies

 -   Numbering of and in-text references to equations in `paper.Rmd` is